3 Kinds of Information

 Note: From Collegiate Dictionary, by Noah1806, 2017, Wikimedia Commons.
 CC BY-SA 4.0.

 Dictionaries define words and illustrate pronunciation.
-They are also used to find out how words are used, help to locate synonyms and antonyms, and trace the origin of words.
+They are also used to find out how words are utilized, help locate synonyms and antonyms, and trace the origin of words.
 Examples of general dictionaries include Merriam-Webster’s Dictionary and the Oxford English Dictionary.
-Examples of subject-specific dictionaries include Dictionary of Music Education and the Dictionary of Soil Science.
+Examples of subject-specific dictionaries include the Dictionary of Music Education and the Dictionary of Soil Science.
 An online example is the Dictionary of Slang.

-Bibliographies provide lists of literature on a specific subject or by a specific author.
+Bibliographies provide lists of literature on a specific subject or works by a particular author.
 One example is the Bibliography of American Literature.

-Biographies are sources of information about the lives of people.
+Biographies are sources of information about a person’s life.
 Examples are the Twentieth-Century British Humorists and Who’s Who in America.
 An example of an online biographical reference source is Biography.com.

 Title page of The American Anti-Slavery Almanac for 1843